Provitaonline/geoportal-data/README.md

 This repository is used to keep the data associated with the [Provita Geoportal](https://github.com/jimmyangel/geoportal) application.

-* contact.json - Provita contact info
+* contact.json - Contact info
-* faq.json - Application FAQ
+* faq.json - Application FAQ content
-* survey-template.json - Definition of download survery questionnaire
+* survey-template.json - Definition of download survey questionnaire
 * about (directory) - About page content
 * meta (directory) - Metadata associated with the GIS datasets published by the application